fossas/fossa-cli/docs/contributing/HACKING.md

 You can run `make fmt` to run the formatter on the entire codebase, or `make check-fmt` to dry-run the formatter.

 `make fmt` is run in CI, any formatting errors will prevent merging.

+Our makefile also has the ability to run the formatter from the CI image locally against your project.
+To do this run `make fmt-ci`, which will mount your project into the container used for checking formatting in CI, and then run `make fmt` within the container.
+This allows you to run the formater locally without having to startup an editor or having to install the formatter yourself.
+This also makes sure you're using the same version as CI.

 ## Docs